 How much does MLA training cost?:

-Course Tuition is $1,890.00.
-For Non-Phlebotomist applicants taking the Basic Phlebotomy Module, course tuition is $2,300.00.
-Tuition includes all textbooks/lab materials, uniform top and all supplies.
+Program cost is $1,955.00.
+For Non-Phlebotomist applicants taking the Basic Phlebotomy Module, course tuition is $2,365.00.
+Cost includes all textbooks/lab materials, uniform top, technology fee, clinical orientation fee, and supply fee.
 Students will incur the cost of immunizations if not up to date and health assessment as well as the cost for CPR and First Aid.

 Students, at the time of registration, can pay the tuition in full, or utilize a 2-payment, 3-payment or 6-payment approach in meeting the tuition requirements for the program.
+The 3 and 6-month payment plans include a $30 finance charge and require a setup fee paid to eCashier.
 Tell me about eCashier.

 Certification (optional, but highly recommended)